Let's Encrypt certificate with acme.sh instead of Certbot

 These guys are hilarious: from their website design to domain features like “Dejigamaflipper”.
 And if you don’t like their name, there is a link in the footer just for you.

 Jokes aside, it looks like a great registrar.
-Not only their seem to have the lowest prices on the market, they also do not charge anything on top for the WHOIS privacy protection (quite often this option costs around 5 USD per year), which is awww.
+Not only they seem to have the lowest prices on the market, they also do not charge anything on top for the WHOIS privacy protection (quite often this option costs around 5 USD per year), which is awww.
 Their website looks alright (though a bit too “Bootstraped”), they provide API, there is 2FA and even WebAuthn.

 Sadly, they haven’t payed me anything for this promotion (sorrowful oink).